 What is it: Fraud that occurs when details are illegally taken to create a counterfeit credit card

-'Skimming' is when a device steals the details of your credit card from its magnetic stripe and commonly occurs when a device is attached to either an ATM or a merchant's terminal.
-Skimming can also occur when someone brushes past you with a skimming device.
-Details obtained via skimming can then be used to create a counterfeit card or to take part in some good old card-not-present fraud.
+'Skimming' is when a device steals the details of your credit card from its magnetic stripe.
+It commonly occurs when a device is attached to either an ATM or a merchant's terminal, but it might be as simple as someone brushing past you with a skimming device.
+Details obtained via skimming can then be used to create a counterfeit card or commit card-not-present fraud.

-That doesn't mean you don't need to be careful in Australia though.
-Keep your card well within the confines of your wallet or purse, and if an ATM looks like it's been tampered with, report it and move on.
+That doesn't mean you don't need to be careful in Australia.
+Keep your card well within the confines of your wallet or purse and if an ATM looks like it's been tampered with, report it and move on.

 3. Lost and stolen card fraud